Advanced-Machine-Learning-UBonn/day_01_exercise_opt/README.md

 Python supports overloading plus (+) and times (*) via the magic methods `__add__` and `__mul__`.
 Both are vital for this project.
 Navigate to the `src` folder. `TODO`s mark parts of the code that require your attention.

+Run `nox -s test` to check your code.
+If all checks pass move on to the `src/fit_neuron.py` module.
+Resolve all `TODO`s.

 ### Further reading:
 - Andreas Griewank, Andrea Walther, Evaluating Derivatives